 If you do provide personally identifiable information to us, we will:

-Not sell or rent it to a third party without your permission—although unless you opt out (see below), we may use your contact information to provide you with information we believe you need to know or may find useful, such as (for example) news about our services and products and modifications To the Terms of Service;
+-not sell or rent it to a third party without your permission—although unless you opt out (see below), we may use your contact information to provide you with information we believe you need to know or may find useful, such as (for example) news about our services and products and modifications To the Terms of Service;

-Take commercially reasonable precautions to protect the information from loss, misuse and unauthorized access, disclosure, alteration and destruction;
+-take commercially reasonable precautions to protect the information from loss, misuse and unauthorized access, disclosure, alteration and destruction.

-Not use or disclose the information except: as necessary to provide services or products you have ordered, such as (for example) by providing it to a carrier to deliver products you have ordered;
+-as necessary to provide services or products you have ordered, such as (for example) by providing it to a carrier to deliver products you have ordered;

-In the aggregate with other information in such a way so that your identity cannot reasonably be determined (for example, statistical compilations);
+-in the aggregate with other information in such a way so that your identity cannot reasonably be determined (for example, statistical compilations);

-As required by law, for example, in response to a subpoena or search warrant;
+-as required by law, for example, in response to a subpoena or search warrant;

-To outside auditors who have agreed to keep the information confidential;
+-to outside auditors who have agreed to keep the information confidential;

-As necessary to enforce the Terms of Service;
+-as necessary to enforce the Terms of Service;

-As necessary to protect the rights, safety, or property of the Rosa Luxemburg Stiftung, Inc., its users, or others; this may include (for example) exchanging information with other organizations for fraud protection and/or risk reduction.
+-as necessary to protect the rights, safety, or property of the Rosa Luxemburg Stiftung, Inc., its users, or others; this may include (for example) exchanging information with other organizations for fraud protection and/or risk reduction.